NUKIB/misp/README.md

 > [!IMPORTANT]
 > This container is intended to be used with MISP v2.5.
 If you want to use older MISP v2.4, please use [`misp-2.4` branch](https://github.com/NUKIB/misp/tree/misp-2.4).

+> [!IMPORTANT]
+> This container is intended to be used with RHEL 9 base image.
+If you want to use older base image, please use [`el8` branch](https://github.com/NUKIB/misp/tree/el8).

 ## Key features

 * 🎩 Image is based on AlmaLinux, so it perfectly fits your infrastructure if you use CentOS or RHEL as a host system